 The primary responsibilities of the Chair of the QE Committee are to facilitate the work of the committee and to ensure that the examination is conducted fairly.
 Prior to the examination, the QE Committee Chair should meet with the student to discuss scheduling, procedure, format, general content, etc. At the start of the examination, the QE Committee Chair should attempt to put the student at ease in order that they can focus on the content of the examination.
 The QE Committee Chair should also ensure that the examination conforms to the approved format and general norms of the program.
 During the examination, the QE Committee Chair must ensure that the QE adheres to the expected schedule and that breaks are taken if needed.
-Following the examination, the QE Committee Chair should facilitate the discussion among the committee members, ensure that the committee makes every reasonable effort to reach a unanimous conclusion, lead the committee in informing the student of the result, and file the committee report with Graduate Studies.
+Following the examination, the QE Committee makes every reasonable effort to reach a unanimous conclusion, lead the committee in informing the student of the result, and file the committee report with Graduate Studies.